Lat Pulldowns

 Shoulders

-Speaking of shoulders, we've created a video with exercise demonstrations for all 3 heads of the deltoid: the anterior deltoid, the middle deltoid, and the posterior deltoid.
+Speaking of shoulders, it's always a good idea to work out all 3 heads of the deltoids to maintain muscular balance.
+We've created a video with exercise demonstrations for all 3 heads of the deltoid: the anterior deltoid, the middle deltoid, and the posterior deltoid.
 Click the image below to watch the video.
-Or, click this link to read the article..
+Or, click this link to read the article.

 shoulder exercises at pfta schools